3 Overlooked Patient Financing Metrics That Can Greatly Impact Revenue

 Accommodation Rate

 The accommodation rate measures how many times a lender has approved the total requested amount to the patient versus how many times they’ve given partial approval.
-One of the largest frustrations that I’ve heard from providers over the years has been about low accommodation rates.
-Investing time and effort into a patient evaluation, only to have them walk out the door without scheduling treatment because the approval they received only covered half of the treatment plan, has certainly been a point of concern.
+One of the largest frustrations I’ve heard from providers over the years is low accommodation rates.
+Investing time and effort into a patient evaluation, only to have them walk out the door without scheduling treatment because the approval they received only covered half of the treatment plan, has undoubtedly been a point of concern.

 This is why it’s important to look at accommodation rates and not just the approval rates, which can be misleading.
 If a patient needs $15,000 for care, but the maximum approval is $7,500, this would typically result in unscheduled care.
 Although it’s an “approval”, it yields the same results as a decline.
 If a lender approves 6 out of 10 applications, but only 3 of them meet the total requested amount, they would have a 60% approval and a 50% accommodation rate.
 Compare that with a lender that approved 5 of those applications, but met the request on all of them.
 They would have a lower approval rate at 50%, but a 100% accommodation rate.
 This higher accommodation rate would potentially yield two more treatment plans accepted.
 I have observed a vast difference in accommodation rates in healthcare lending.
 While it may be one of the biggest differentiators in the market, it is rarely discussed or understood.